yegli/SWITCHtube-downloader/README.md

 ### Key Notes:
 - values for `--user`, `--password` and `--school`can be set using the `.env` file as described above.
 - **`--user` and `--password`**: If you provide a username using `--user`, you **must** also provide the corresponding password using `--password`.
 - **`--school`**: This argument should be used along with `--user` to specify the associated university or school name for authentication.
+- make sure to provide your OTP once prompted via CLI or the script will timeout.